Duet3D/wiki-content/User_manual/Machine_configuration/Configuring_RepRapFirmware_for_a_Robot_printer.md

 For the explanation how to set the parameters, please see the last chapter.

-Atext defines the overall configuration and number of axes.
+A"[R]|[P]*" defines the overall configuration and number of axes.
 R mean revolute (rotational), P is prismatic (translational, linear) joint.
-* ARRRRRR means 6 axis robot with rotational axes
+* A"RRRRRR" means 6 axis robot with rotational axes
-* ARRP means serial scara with Z axis being prismatic (prismatic means linear movement)
+* A"RRP" means serial scara with Z axis being prismatic (prismatic means linear movement)
+* A"PPP" means 3 axis cartesian printer.

 An:a:alpha:theta:d:home:min:max